 Bikram yoga is a sequence of 26 poses and 2 breathing exercises from the traditional Hatha yoga system, so with Bikram, it’s the same class, every class.
 In a zama class, you will find those same poses, plus many more!
 There are endless yoga poses and we draw from many influences to teach a well rounded class, that could be a different each time, which continues to work with the body (and mind…), taking it in new directions.

-We don’t currently offer childcare facilities at our Toowoomba studio, but you are welcome to bring babies their capsule (pre-crawling age or in a stroller/bouncer) to Barre and Pilates classes, but not to yoga.
+Unfortunately we don’t, sorry.
+However, you are welcome to bring babies their capsule (pre-crawling age or in a stroller/bouncer) to Barre and Pilates classes, but not to yoga.
 They remain in your care while they are at the studio and if they are disturbing the class, you and your baby must leave the class.
 You may return to class when the baby is settled.